Jane Hicks Gentry: Background

 She was the oldest of five children born to Emily Harmon and Ransom Hicks.
 Her brothers and sisters were John Riley, Mary, Margaret Elizabeth and William.
 The paternal Hicks lineage were emigrants from England who arrived in America prior to the American Revolutionary War.
 The Harmons in the maternal lineage came to America from Wurttemberg, Germany, also before the American Revolutionary War.
 When Emily was about 12 or 13 years old, they joined other families in moving to Madison County, on the Meadow Fork of Spring Creek, where they began to invest in farm acreage.
-As Emily worked inside their home, surrounded by the children, she sang songs and told stories and riddles that been passed along through the Harmon family.
+As Emily worked inside their home, surrounded by the children, she sang songs and told stories and riddles that had been passed down through the Harmon family.
 Jane had only a rudimentary education, but learned the basics of reading in order to facilitate her reading of the Bible.

 Jane married Jasper Newton "Newt" Gentry in 1879, and the couple had nine children (Lydia Nora, Martha Emily, Mary Magdalene, Alfred Chanay, Allie Mae, Lillie Bertha Maud, Roy Stevens, Lalla Marvin, Nola Jane).
 Their youngest child was born after they moved to Hot Springs.
 There they bought acreage on which they raised livestock and farm produce.
 The Gentry children were enrolled in the Presbyterian-run Dorland Institute, their tuition paid through income from a grocery store run by Newt, where he sold produce grown on their land.
 Jane earned money by working at the school.
 Over the years, she supervised students who also worked at the school.
 Jane became part of the school's culture by continuing to tell her stories, sing a little and dance for the students and faculty.

 Eventually Jane ran a boarding house that welcomed students and faculty of the school.
 A friend of the family remembered, "She wove, spun, tatted, knit, crocheted, and she was always teaching other people to do these things.
 And she would sing and tell stories while we worked.
 It seemed natural for her to sing and tell stories."
 The United States government turned Mountain Park Hotel at Hot Springs into a World War I prisoner-of-war internment camp for German sailors.
 Families of the prisoners lived in town, some at Jane's boarding house.